Shhsvri/BIOF045-NGS_Analysis/lectures/Day1_IntroShell/lessons/01_the_filesystem.md

 Let's practice moving around a bit.

-We're going to work in that `unix_lesson` directory.
+We're going to work in that `Day1` directory.

 First we did something like go to the folder of our username.
-Then we opened `unix_lesson` then `raw_fastq`
+Then we opened `Day1` then `raw_fastq`

 Like on any computer you have used before the file structure within unix is hierarchical, like an upside down tree with root (/) as the starting point of the tree-like structure: